John-Vision/Intel-7260-Wifi-Fix/README.md

 # Intel-7260-Wifi-Fix

+(Please leave a comment - and maybe an upvote - to let me know how this worked for you: https://askubuntu.com/questions/1262557/cannot-get-intel-7260-to-work-properly-on-ubuntu-20-04-disconnects-intermittent)

 A fix for Intel 7260 WIFI PCI cards, which intermittently and unpredictably stop working on Linux.
 (With a little bit of know how, this might easily be adapted to support other chipsets.)